Midland Junction railway station: Station and yard

 The conditions of the facilities at the station, and the station setup were at different times criticised as being poor and requiring attention.

 Signal boxes

 Due to the amount of traffic passing the railway station, the adjacent Midland railway workshops, marshalling yards and other services, there were two signal boxes either end of the railway station.

 Following closure

 The railway station buildings were removed, as well as surrounding fixtures, except the footbridge over the railway line to the Midland Railway Workshops.

 In the 2000s the adjacent footbridge to the Midland Railway Workshops south of the site was removed when the Helena Street railway crossing was re-opened.

 The old platform has been utilised by photographers and railfans to watch mainline traffic pass.

-Proposed 2020 station
+New railway station

-In 2020 a commitment from the government was to replace the 50 year old station to the west, with the development of a new station very close to the location of the original Midland junction station.
+In 2020 a commitment from the government was to replace the 50 year old station to the west, with the development of a new Midland station partway between the then-current Midland station and the location of the original Midland Junction station.
+In 2024, the new Midland railway station was under construction.
+The old platform was demolished in 2024 to make way for the new level crossing at Cale Street.